xenshreyas/cpsc330-2024W2/docs/asking_for_help.md

     - Don't ask for help after being stuck for only 10 seconds.
 Make a reasonable effort to solve your problem.
    - On the other hand, don't wait until after 5 hours of painful debugging before asking a question.
 At some point, this just becomes time wasted.
 This can be exceptionally frustrating if it turns out there was a bug in the assignment (it happens!).
    - **As a very rough general guideline, try to work on something for 20-30 minutes and then ask for help.**
-- Avoid including answers or partial answers in your question/post.
+- Do not include answers or partial answers in public posts.
 - If you have a code problem, include as much relevant information as possible like:
   - your version of Python and relevant libraries
   - your operating system